TiagoDiass/TiagoDiass/README.md

 - :man_technologist: Front-end Engineer with focus on React and its ecosystem.
 I'm passionate about building projects that impact people's lives :dizzy:
 - :briefcase: Currently working as a Front-end Engineer with React
 - 💻 Techs: Javascript, Typescript, React, Next.js, Vue.js, Sass, Node.js, and **more**
-- 🔎 Currently studying Next.js, UI components documentation with Storybook and tests with React Testing Library
+- 🔎 Currently learning Go (Golang) for back-end applications
 - :books: Graduated in Systems Analysis and Development at Fatec Mogi Mirim